Battle of Uhud: Meccan march to Medina

-A scout alerted Muhammad of the Meccan army's presence and numbers late on Thursday, 20 December 624.
-The next morning, a Muslim council-of-war convened, and there was a dispute over how to best repel the Meccans.
-Muhammad and many of the wise senior figures suggested that it would be safer to fight within Medina and take advantage of its heavily fortified strongholds.
-Younger Muslims argued that the Meccans were destroying their crops and that huddling in the strongholds would destroy Muslim prestige.
-Muhammad eventually conceded to the wishes of the latter and readied the Muslim force for battle.

 Muslim encampment at Uhud

 A group of approximately 1,000 Muslim men set out northward from Madinah toward Mount Uhud late on Friday, 21 December 624.
 Early the next morning, they took a position on the lower slopes of the hill of Uhud.
 Shortly before the battle commenced, 'Abdallah ibn Ubayy, chief of the Khazraj, along with 300 other men, withdrew their support for Muhammad and returned to Medina, with reports suggesting Ibn Ubayy's discontent with the plan to march out from Medina to meet the Meccans.
 Ibn Ubayy and his followers would later receive censure in the Qur'an for this act.

 The Muslim force, now numbering around 700 encamped on the slopes of Uhud, facing Madinah, with their back protected by the mountain.
 Before the battle, Muhammad had assigned 50 archers on a nearby rocky hill at the west side of the Muslim camp.
 This was a strategic decision in order to shield the vulnerable flanks of the outnumbered Muslim army; the archers on the hill were to protect the left flank, while the right flank was to be protected by the Mount of Uhud situated on the east side of the Muslim camp.
-Protecting the flanks of the Muslim army meant that the Meccan army would not be able to turn around the Muslim camp, and thus the Muslim army wouldn't be surrounded or encircled by the Meccan cavalry, keeping in mind that the Meccan cavalry outnumbered the Muslim cavalry with 50-to-1.
+Protecting the flanks of the Muslim army meant that the Meccan army would not be able to turn around the Muslim camp, and thus the Muslim army would not be surrounded or encircled by the Meccan cavalry, keeping in mind that the Meccan cavalry outnumbered the Muslim cavalry with 50-to-1.
 Muhammad ordered the Muslim archers to not leave their positions on the hill unless ordered to do so by him, making it clear by uttering these words to the archers, "If you see us prevail and start to take spoils, do not come to assist us.
 And if you see us get vanquished and birds eat from our heads, do not come to assist us."